williamedwardhahn/AI_Science_Medicine/expert_system.md

 # Neural Network + Expert System Project
+Your job is create a medical specialist AI agent.
 Choose one of the MedMNIST datasets (i.e. OCTMNIST - Retinal OCT) Use ChatGPT to research and document modality and dataset details Create an expert system style user interface.